TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/7-Controllers/3-Configuring-the-behavior-of-the-extension.rst

 Not all organizations are to be displayed in our example extensions, but just the ones belonging to a certain status (like e.g. internal, external, non-member).
-In the TypoScript template of our page we therefore establish an option :class:`allowedStates` under the path :class:`tx_sjroffers.settings`:
+In the TypoScript template of our page we therefore establish an option :php:`allowedStates` under the path :php:`tx_sjroffers.settings`:

 ``plugin.tx_sjroffers {``